Future global existence of homogeneous solutions to the Einstein-Boltzmann system with soft potentials: Introduction

 so we cannot make use of the decreasing factor $ ( \det g )^{ - \frac12 } $.
 Hence, thirdly, we require that $ w $ be increasing, or at least decreasing slowly in time.
 Finally, we have to control the second term on the left hand side.
 The easiest way to handle it is to require that $ w $ be decreasing in time.
 Then, the second term on the left hand side will be non-negative for $ f \geq 0 $, and $ w f $ will be estimated globally in time.
 Now, we have to find a weight function $ w $ satisfying these four conditions.
 Such a weight function $ w $ will be introduced in this paper, and this will be the main ingredient of the present work.

 In this paper we will obtain the global existence of spatially homogeneous solutions to the Einstein-Boltzmann system with soft potentials by using the new weight function.
 In \cite{L13}, one of the authors of the present paper studied the Boltzmann equation in the FLRW case, but used a weight function which does not satisfy the first condition above, so a certain technical assumption on the scattering cross-section, which is not physically well-motivated, had to be imposed.
 The argument was applied to the Bianchi I case in \cite{LN171} by using a similar weight function.
 In \cite{LN172}, we could remove the technical assumption of \cite{L13} by using a different weight function.
 However, the weight function does not satisfy the third condition, and we could only obtain the existence in a special case of scattering cross-sections, called the Israel particles.
 The argument of \cite{LN172} has recently been extended to the Bianchi cases in \cite{LLN23}.
+In the work of the present paper, we have achieved significant improvements compared to our previous results in the sense that the unnatural assumptions in \cite{L13, LN171} on the scattering cross-section have been removed, and the restriction to Israel particles in \cite{LLN23, LN172} has been generalized to apply to a broad range of soft potentials.
+These improvements were made possible by using our new weight function.
 We refer to \cite{BCB73, ND06, NT06} for other results with different assumptions on the scattering cross-sections.

 The paper is organized as follows.
 In Section \ref{sec EB}, we introduce the Einstein-Boltzmann system with Bianchi I symmetry.
 An explicit representation of post-collision momenta will be given in Section \ref{sec post collision}.
 The main result of this paper is given in Section \ref{sec M}.
 Our weight function will be introduced in Section \ref{sec wp}, and the main theorem will be given in Theorem \ref{main} in Section \ref{sec main}.
 Some preliminaries will be collected in Section \ref{sec prelim}.
 We first collect basic lemmas in Section \ref{sec basic}.
 In Section \ref{sec flrw}, we will consider the single Boltzmann equation in a given FLRW spacetime in order to show the main idea of this paper.
 This will be extended to the Bianchi I case in the following sections.
 The local existence will be obtained in Proposition \ref{prop local} in Section \ref{sec local}.
 In Section \ref{sec global}, we prove Theorem \ref{main} and obtain the global existence and the asymptotic behavior.